-The Enrolled Actuaries Examinations, administered by the Joint Board for the Enrollment of Actuaries, appears as a series of three exams denoted EA-1, EA-2F, and EA-2L.
-This ACTEX Study Manual has been prepared to assist the student's preparation for the EA-1 exam to be given in May 2025.
+Starting in May 2001, the Enrolled Actuaries Examinations, administered by the Joint Board for the Enrollment of Actuaries, were offered in a restructured form.
+The former series of three exams, denoted EA-1A, EA-1B, and EA-2, now appears as a new series of three exams denoted EA-1, EA-2F, and EA-2L.
+This ACTEX Study Manual has been prepared to assist the student's preparation for the EA-1 exam to be given in May 2023.